ralsina/croupier/README.md

 ### Notes

+**Notes about procs and multiple outputs**

+For tasks with `no_save == false`

+* If a task has no output, its proc should return a string, which is ignored.
+* If a task has one output, its proc should return a string, which is saved into the output file
+* If a task has multiple outputs, its proc should return a string which when parsed as YAML is an array of strings, which will be saved in their respective outputs in order.

+For tasks with `no_save == true`

+The proc should return a string, which will be ignored.
+However, TaskManager will check that the outputs exist and are readable.

 **No target conflicts**

 If there are two or more tasks with the same output they will be merged into the first task created.
 The resulting task will: